Zanzibar is one of my favourite places in the world.

 Being an important trading hub on the old spice route between the east and west, the Zanzibari cuisine, is as you’d imagine, pretty amazing.
 Taking influences from all over the world, I’d go as far as to say, that the food in Zanzibar is my favourite in all of Africa!

 There are tons of lovely foods you can buy off the street including my favourites – kashata, urojo soup, mishkaki and mango with chilli.
 To find some of the best places, you can take a Zanzibar food tour with a local guide.

 If you’re looking for a restaurant, that’s cheap, authentic but really, really tasty, go to Luukman or The Passing Show Hotel in Stone Town.
 Local foods include fried fish, chicken, curry, biriyani and pilau rice, as well as samosas and chapatis.

 15. Drink Coffee at Jaws Corner

 If you want to do as the locals do, head to Jaws Corner in Stone Town.
-A popular spot for people (men mostly) to gather, chat politics, current affairs and gossip whilst drinking black coffee with ginger from pretty little cups with no handles.
+A popular spot for people (men mostly) to gather, chat politics, current affairs, and gossip whilst drinking black coffee with ginger from pretty little cups with no handles.
 We stopped here a while eating cassava chips, baobab fruit and mango with chilli and salt – surprisingly delicious.

-TOP TIP: Wiggle your cup if you want a top up.
+MY TIP: Wiggle your cup if you want a top up.